hallard/RAK831-Zero/README.md

 - [V1.3b][4] (obsolete)
 - [V1.4][6] Lastest one

+Please not that there is special PCB version (not released yet) that fit in an indoor enclosure like the ones you can find on ebay.
+Search on ebay for `100x68x50mm IP66 Waterproof` or `100x68x50mm IP66 Waterproof clear` to find them.
+- [V1.3][7] For outdoor enclosure (smaller PCB)

 PCBs.io give me some reward when you order my designed boards from their site.
 This is pretty good, because I can use these rewards to create and design new boards and order boards for a discounted price, so if you don't care about PCB manufacturer please use PCBs.io.

 ## Assembled boards into nice enclosure